dgwynevans/dgwynevans.github.io/_pages/about.md

 [upwelling and transformation of deep water](https://doi.org/10.1029/2018GL079986).
 I have also used the same temperature and salinity framework to show that wind-driven heave over the North Atlantic subtropical gyre drove [a recent downturn in the Atlantic meridional overturning](https://doi.org/10.1175/JPO-D-16-0089.1).

+Following my PhD, I worked as part of the MerMEED (MEchanisms Responsible for Mesoscale Eddy Energy Dissipation) project.
+We investigated what happens to mesoscale eddies as they interact with the steep topography along oceanic western boundaries.
+Using observations we examined what processes drive enhanced turbulence as eddy-driven flow impinges on topography.
+Along the way I generalised a method to [estimate turbulence from Seaglider flight](https://doi.org/10.1029/2018GL079966)